node-inspector/node-inspector/README.md

 ## Known Issues

-* If there are symlink cycles then the [glob](https://github.com/isaacs/node-glob) module may take a long time to return results causing long delays at startup.
-  The workaround is to disable preloading of scripts with `--no-preload`.
 * Be careful about viewing the contents of Buffer objects, each byte is displayed as an individual array element;
   for most Buffers this will take too long to render.